mjohnsonkansys/AsyncBenchmarks/README.md

 By default, Benchmark.NET runs every benchmark it finds in the executable.
 To run specific benchmarks, you can specify the `--filter` argument at the command line.

-For example, to run only call tests you can run
+For example, to run only call benchmarks you can run

 ```
-dotnet run -c Release --filter *CallTests*
+dotnet run -c Release --filter *CallBench*
 ```

 # Call Benchmark
-This test compares synchronous, asynchronous, and mixed method calls.
+This benchmark compares synchronous, asynchronous, and mixed method calls.

 `AsyncCall` is an async method that `await`s a call to another async method.
 `MixedCall` is an async method that `await`s a call to a synchronous method.